-The Stamford Campus is hosting The Connecticut AHEC Medical Interpreter Certificate course.
+The Fairfield Campus is hosting The Connecticut AHEC Medical Interpreter Certificate course.
 This course establishes the foundation for all community interpreters and provides specialized training in health care interpretation.
 In addition to expertise in the professional standards of practice and the modes and techniques of community interpreting, a health care interpreter must understand health care as a cultural system and master the most common medical concepts, procedures, and terminology.

 - Assess cultural differences in health care beliefs and practices that may be interfering with the communication process.